 In other words, the amount of gold equal to annual mine supply is changing hands in less than a week on the London market alone, therefore the impact of mining production on the price of gold is practically negligible.
 Actually, the gold price significantly influences the mining industry, but not the other way round.

 Chart 1: Gold mining production (in tons; blue line, right axis) and average annual gold prices (yellow line, left axis) from 1997 to 2014.

-Therefore, gold should not be analyzed as a commodity, because it is a monetary asset and no other commodity (maybe except silver to some extent) has a comparatively high stock-to-flow ratio.
+Therefore, gold should not be analyzed as a commodity, because it is a monetary asset and no other commodity (maybe except silver to some extent) has a comparatively such high stock-to-flow ratio.
 This is why the mining production is only a tiny fraction of the total gold stock and, thus, does not drive the gold price.
 The annual supply is thus negligible compared to the overall supply.
 Hence, investors should ignore commodity-type approaches when analyzing the gold market since they often lead to the wrong investment conclusions.

 Gold as a Currency

 Instead, they should analyze gold like a currency.
 Just like with other currencies, the supply of gold comes from the holders of gold who decide to bring it into the market.
 The supply side of the gold market is dominated by the owners of the world’s existing stockpile of gold.
 In some sense, every ounce of gold is for sale at some price.
 It is just a matter of price and people’s preferences.
 For example, if the supply of gold increases it means that sellers value their gold less intensely and are willing to sell it at a lower price.
 What does influence the supply of gold?
 There are many factors such as the level of confidence in the economy, the U.S. dollar exchange rate, the level of real interest rates and so on.
 For instance, when people believe that the U.S. dollar will appreciate, they could bring their gold into market more willingly, increasing the available supply of bullion and exerting a downward pressure on the price of gold.